lifeplus1/CosmicHub/docs/05-ARCHIVE/AI-001-CUSTOM-HOOKS-COMPLETE.md

 ---

-## 🎉 The Data Categorization Nightmare is Finally Over! ✨
+## 🎉 The Data Categorization Nightmare is Finally Over ✨

 The `useChartProcessing` hook successfully addresses the critical data flow issue and provides a solid foundation for feature testing.
 The implementation follows React Hook Patterns guidelines and